painswor28/framework-example/README.md

 ### Reproducing Results

-DVC allows us to reproduce the results of a specific Git commit by running `pdm run dvc repro`.
+DVC allows us to reproduce the results by running `pdm run dvc repro`.
+This will execute the code and track the information we have told DVC to track.
+It stores this information in te `dvc.lock` file.
+If we run the repro command again, DVC will tell us that nothing changed and so we don't need to run anything.